x4dr/Fen/endworld/combat.md

 An attack has to be made on a valid target.
 Targets are valid depending on what weapon is used.
 A direct fire weapon requires line of sight, for example.

-Depending on the circumstances, the attack roll is made, involving [Dexterity](endworld/descriptions/attributes#physical) for normal weapons, [Focus](endworld/descriptions/attributes#special) for Mech weapons and so on, the weapon skill, and another skill depending on the situation.
+Depending on the circumstances, the attack roll is made, involving [Dexterity](endworld/descriptions/attributes#physical) for normal weapons, [Focus](endworld/descriptions/attributes#special) for Mech weapons and so on, the weapon skill, and another selector depending on the situation, which can be tactics derived for example, or coordinated via command, or from a FCS.

 This result of this roll, called **attack value** from here, is then modified by range depending on the weapon.